Prateek219/bootloader/README.md

 values in BLPORT, BLDDR and BLPNUM variables correspondingly.
 If the startpin is not satisfied then the program already stored in flash memory is run.

+   * START_WAIT: In this mode the MCU waits for a specified time for incoming data.
+If data is received the flash memory is written according to commands received.
+After the timeout, the program already stored in flash memory is run.
+The timeout value can be set by the WAIT_VALUE variable(the variable stores the number of 10 ms steps)